JonasHellgren/MachineLearning/src/main/java/policy_gradient_problems/documentation/markdown/entropy.md

 KL divergence is more common in measuring the difference between two distributions in statistical models and is often used in unsupervised learning or as a regularization term.

+The differential entropy for a Gaussian distribution is a well-known result and is particularly convenient because it only depends on the standard deviation σ

+    1/2*log(2*PI*e*s^2)

 ## Entropy example
 The true probabilities (TP=[TP(x0) TP(x1)]) are